Gain access to personalized product screening, the best pricing, rewards, and more!

 Crossbow Herbicide

-Crossbow Herbicide, manufactured by Helena Chemicals, is an easy to mix selective post-emergent herbicide.
-This herbicide provides unsurpassed control of annual and perennial broadleaf weeds, brush, trees, and woody plants in pastures, rangelands, non-crop areas, industrial sites.
+Crossbow Herbicide, manufactured by Helena Chemicals, is an easy-to-mix selective post-emergent herbicide.
+This herbicide provides unsurpassed control of annual and perennial broadleaf weeds, brush, trees, and woody plants in pastures, rangelands, non-crop areas, and industrial sites.

-As a water-soluble solution, Crossbow Herbicide allows the product to easily be mixed with various types of sprayer equipment for small or large volume applications.
+This water-soluble solution can easily be mixed with various sprayer equipment for small—or large-volume applications.

 Tools Needed

-To use Crossbow Herbicide, you will need a pump sprayer or backpack sprayer for smaller applications.
+You will need a pump sprayer or backpack sprayer for smaller applications to use Crossbow Herbicide.
 For larger applications, use a spray rig.

 How to Use

-- Step 1: Determine how much Crossbow Herbicide you will need by calculating the square footage of the treatment area.
-To do this, you will need to measure and multiply length times width (length x width = square footage).
-For acreage, divide the square footage by 43,560 (square footage / 43,560 = Acreage).
-For small volume applications the rate is 1.33 to 5.33 fl. oz. of Crossbow Herbicide per gallon of water to cover 1,000 sq. ft.
-For large volume applications 1 to 4 gallons of Crossbow should be mixed per 100 gallons of water per acre.
+- Step 1: Determine how much Crossbow Herbicide you will need by measuring the square footage of the treatment area.
+To do this, you will need to measure the treatment areas' length and width in feet, then multiply them together (length x width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 = Acreage).
+For small-volume applications, the rate is 1.33 to 5.33 fl. oz. of Crossbow Herbicide per gallon of water to cover 1,000 sq. ft.
+For large-volume applications, 1 to 4 gallons of Crossbow should be mixed per 100 gallons of water per acre.
+Refer to the label for specific rates and restrictions.

-- Step 2: Fill the spray tank with half of the amount of water required then add in the appropriate amount of Crossbow.
-Add in the appropriate amount of selected surfactant as suggested by the label and agitate the sprayer to make sure the solutions is mixed well.
+- Step 2: Fill the spray tank with half the required water, then add the appropriate amount of Crossbow.
+Add the proper amount of selected surfactant, as suggested by the label, and agitate the sprayer to ensure the solutions are mixed well.

-- Step 3: Spray the application to targeted areas where weeds are growing, preferably on a fan spray setting for uniform coverage.
-If trying to control an invasive tree, you will need an oil-based carrier and will need to perform a cut-stump treatment.
-Apply enough spray to wet the lower 12 to 15 inches of the trunk, including the root collar.
+- Step 3: Spray the application to targeted areas where weeds grow, preferably on a fan spray setting for uniform coverage.
+If trying to control an invasive tree, you will need an oil-based carrier and perform a cut-stump treatment.
+Apply enough spray to wet the trunk's lower 12 to 15 inches, including the root collar.

 Where to Use